-We may NOT be open during the summer of 2018 due to PennDOT replacing the bridge at the end of our property.
-Please
+Tubing will be CLOSED during the summer of 2018 due to a PennDOT bridge replacement project at

 Can we bring in our own tubes?

 No, we only pick-up and transport our guests that are using our tubes.

 You may bring along a beverage if it is in a reusable container (i.e. Thermos bottle) that you will take back out of the creek with you.
 We cannot allow cans or bottles in the creek due to litter

 No, we do not allow dogs.
 Not everyone is a dog lover, and you will be sharing space in the creek as well as in our shuttle van with other customers.